The Limits to Learning a Diffusion Model: Conclusion

 \section{Conclusion}

 In this paper, we have shown fundamental limits to learning for the SIR and Bass models, two models that often serve as building blocks for epidemic and product adoption modeling.
-In particular, we proved that in common parameter regimes, the time at which one has enough samples to reliably learn key parameters of the model is later than two-thirds of the way to the peak of the process.
-This implies that predictions from before this point in time (i.e., early on in the process) can be wildly inaccurate, and therefore one must be cautious in using such early-stage forecasts.
+By establishing sample complexity lower bounds, we have demonstrated the challenge of achieving early accurate forecasting due to the due to the time required to collect a sufficient number of observations.
+Moreover, our analysis extends to decision-making scenarios involving costly interventions to mitigate further infections, where we establish a lower bound on regret.

-Fortunately, it is important to note that our results do not imply that it is {\em impossible} to have accurate forecasts early on.
-As our main theorem only pertains to unbiased estimators based on the observations of the diffusion model, a natural method to work around the lower bound is to either build {\em biased} estimators, make use of other information (i.e. increase the information set $O_m$), or some combination thereof.
-We demonstrated one heuristic to do this for COVID-19 forecasting by taking advantage of the heterogeneity of the timing of the infection in different regions.
-Going forward, we believe that formally analysing methods such as this or developing new methods that work around the lower bound is a valuable avenue for future research.
+These findings highlight the difficulty of accurate forecasting based solely on infection trajectories and emphasize the need to incorporate additional data sources.
+We illustrate the potential benefits of seroprevalance testing, showing that even a sublinear-sized test, after a sufficient number of diffusion process samples, can significantly improve the estimation of $N$.
+Additionally, we introduce a heuristic approach employed in COVID-19 forecasting that biases the estimation of $N$ using a prior, leveraging regional infection timing heterogeneity.
+Going forward, we believe that the development of new methods that can effectively overcome the established lower bounds represent a valuable avenue for future research.

 \setstretch{1.1}

 Appendices~\ref{sec:app:cr_proof}, \ref{sec:app:estimator_proof_bass} and \ref{sec:app:estimator_proof} contain the proofs of Theorems~\ref{thm:fi}, \ref{thm:bass-estimation-p-a} and \ref{thm:estimation-beta-gamma} respectively.
 Appendix~\ref{sec:app:prop_proofs} contains the proofs of Propositions~\ref{prop:constant_fraction}, \ref{prop:identity_fluid}, \ref{prop:time_to_peak_bass} and \ref{thm:deterministic-time}, each in their own subsections. \cref{sec:datasets} provides details on the datasets used in Section~\ref{sec:experiments}, and \cref{sec:prior} contains a detailed description of the COVID-19 forecasting model from \cref{sec:exp:covid19}.